Colds in children

 The influenza (flu) virus causes high fever, cough and body aches.
 It strikes more quickly than a cold and makes people feel worse.
 Children with colds usually have energy to play and keep up their daily routines.
-Children with influenza are usually in bed.
+Children with the flu are usually in bed.

 When should I call my doctor?

-Babies under 3 months of age can find it hard to breathe through a blocked nose.
-Feeding can be difficult.
+Babies under 3 months of age can find it hard to breathe through a stuffed-up nose, which can make feeding difficult.
 Call your doctor to make an appointment or take your baby to an emergency department if your baby:

 - is having trouble breathing,